qaul/qaul.net/docs/qaul/flutter/flutter-install.md

 * [Build rust code](qaul/rust/rust-build.md)

-## Build & Test qaul.net App on your System
+## Build & Test qaul App on your System

 Open the folder 'flutter' of the qaul repository in Android Studio.